Adrienne Johnson Kiriakis: 1986–1991

-2007–2020
+2007–2020, 2025

-Adrienne finally returned home in 2007 at her sister-in-law Kayla's request to help Adrienne's amnesiac brother Steve.
-After accomplishing her goal, she, Justin, and the kids left Salem again for Dubai.
-In March 2010, Adrienne came back to Salem and she was engulfed in a struggling marriage with Justin, who has feelings for Hope Williams Brady.
-Hope did not return the feelings and pressured the couple to reunite.
-Adrienne and Justin divorced but the couple found their way back to one another and remarried.
-The couple soon welcomed their son Sonny Kiriakis back to town and it is revealed that he is gay.
+Adrienne finally returns home in 2007 at her sister-in-law Kayla's request to help Adrienne's amnesiac brother Steve.
+After accomplishing her goal, she, Justin, and the kids leave Salem again for Dubai.
+In March 2010, Adrienne comes back to Salem and is engulfed in a struggling marriage with Justin, who has feelings for Hope Williams Brady.
+Hope doesn't return the feelings and pressures the couple to reunite.
+Adrienne and Justin divorce but the couple find their way back to one another and remarry.
+The couple soon welcome their son Sonny Kiriakis back to town and it is revealed that he is gay.
 They support him as he comes out to his uncle Victor and as he makes a home for himself with his new life.
 After remarrying Justin, Adrienne is killed when she is involved in a car accident caused by supervillain Orpheus.

+In June 2025, Adrienne appears in a dream Steve was having to reassure him John was being well cared for.

+Reception

+In 2020, Charlie Mason from Soaps She Knows placed Adrienne 35th on his list of the 35 most memorable characters from Days of Our Lives, saying that "The bigger the heart, the more painful the breaks — so Judi Evans' down-to-earth angel taught us.
+Thankfully, when she was killed off, she left behind brassy lookalike Bonnie Lockhart to leaven our grief."